gavinsauder/discord-aws-deployment-notifications/README.md

 Congrats!
 You should now start receiving discord messages for the eventbridge rule you just created.
 Eventbridge recieves messages from cloudwatch and allows you to create a message to be sent to SNS.
 SNS relays your message to the lambda function, and then lambda passes that message on to the discord webhook.

 You can create more than 1 eventbridge rule attached to the same SNS message.
-I created a 3 eventbridge rules: pipeline success, pipeline fail, and also deployment fail.
+I created a 3 eventbridge rules: pipeline success, pipeline fail, and also deployment success.